netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 ![cgroups metrics for an Apache container/pod](https://user-images.githubusercontent.com/1153921/85480516-03562600-b575-11ea-92ae-dd605bf04106.png)

 At first glance, these sections might seem redundant.
+You might ask, "Why do I need both a service discovery section _and_ a container section?
+It's just one pod, after all!"

-You might ask, "Why do I need both a servi
+The difference is that while the service discovery section shows _Apache_ metrics, the equivalent cgroups section shows that container's CPU, memory, and bandwidth usage.
+You can use the two sections in conjunction to monitor the health and performance of your pods and the services they run.

-Because Netdata discovers both the pod's service via service discovery, _and_ the container that represents that pod, it might seem like you're
+For example, let's say you get an alarm notification from `netdata-parent-0` saying the `ea287694-0f22-4f39-80aa-2ca066caf45a` container (also known as the `httpd-6f6cb96d77-xtpwn` pod) is using 99% of its available RAM.
+You can then hop over to the **Apache apache-default httpd-6f6cb96d77-xtpwn httpd tcp 80** section to further investigate why Apache is using an unexpected amount of RAM.

 All container metrics, whether they're managed by Kubernetes or the Docker service directly, are collected by the [cgroups collector](/collectors/cgroups.plugin/README.md).
 Because this collector integrates with the cgroups Linux